Healthy California Burger Bowl Recipe

 - sprinkle the patties with sea salt , onion powder and black pepper to taste and preheat the grill to medium-high heat

-- while burgers are cooking place the lettuce, chopped tomatoes, onions and avocados into two bowls and make the dressing by adding all ingredients to a small mason jar and shake well.
+- while the burgers are cooking, place the lettuce, chopped tomatoes, onions and avocados into two bowls and make the dressing by adding all ingredients to a small mason jar and shake well.

-- place a burger in each bowl and top it with the dressing or just plain oil and vinegar
+- place a burger in each bowl on top of the lettuce, onions, avocado and tomatoes and top it with the dressing or just plain oil and vinegar

 Video